chingu-voyages/soloproject-tier1-flutter-blogui/README.md

 ### For Beginners in Dart and Flutter

-Flutter main programming language is Dart.
-Dart is a programming language from Google primarily focused on performance and UI design so it is perfect for Flutter development.
+The primary programming language in Flutter is Dart.
+Dart is a programming language from Google primarily focused on performance and UI design, so it is perfect for Flutter development.
 If you have never worked with Dart, I would recommend you to take a look into the following resources.

 - [How to install Dart](https://dart.dev/get-dart)